Articles submitted for publication must conform to the following guidelines:

 - Arabic words should be transliterated according to the style of this journal;

-- Intending authors should adopt the style used in this journal, that is, endnote citations;
+- Intending authors should adopt the style used in this journal, that is, footnote citations, Chicago Manual of Style 17th Edition (full note).

-- All submission should be in OpenOffice, Microsoft Word, RTF, or WordPerfect document file format.
+- All submissions should be in OpenOffice, Microsoft Word, RTF, or WordPerfect document file format.

 2. Writing Style